Nikoobox/ninetyplus/README.md

     <img width="500" src="./assets/layout2.png">
 </div>

+### Navbar
-### Navbar will have logo, app name and links the Github, LinkedIn and Personal website.
+* Will have logo, app name and links the Github, LinkedIn and Personal website.

 ## Libraries and Languages